Azure/azure-cli/doc/use_cli_effectively.md

     az vm list -d -g my_rg --query "[?powerState=='VM stopped'].id" -o tsv | az vm start --ids @-
     ```

-## Pass complex parameter value (JSON/array/dict/file)

-Some parameters are able to receive complex value like JSON, array or combination of them, even reading content from a file.

-Their format varies with parameters.

-For list/array, both `--parameter '("value1", "value2")'` or `--parameter '["value1", "value2"]'` could be valid.

-For JSON, `--body '{"web":{"redirectUris":["https://myapp.com"]}}'` is valid.

-Most importantly, quoting rules apply in different shells.
-Please see [Quoting issues](#quoting-issues) for more information.

 ## Async operations

 Many commands and group expose `--no-wait` flags on their long-running operations as well as a dedicated `wait` command.
 These become handy for certain scenarios: